-Salzburg is also known as the smallest metropolis in the world.
+Salzburg in Austria is also known as the smallest metropolis in the world.
 It’s a city built in Baroque style, and Mozart (amongst others) was born here.
-The old city centre is on the UNESCO World Heritage List, and still exudes the wealth of that time.
+The old city center is on the UNESCO World Heritage List, and still exudes the wealth of that time.
 This prosperity was acquired thanks to its salt mine, which inspired the city’s name.

 The city is built on the banks of the Salzach river, on the northern foot of the Alps.
-There are alpine meadows surrounding the city, and the nearest peak is the Untersberg, which is 1.972 metres high.
-It’s only a few kilometres away from Salzburg and very popular for winter sports.
+There are alpine meadows surrounding the city, and the nearest peak is the Untersberg, which is 1.972 meters high.
+It’s only a few kilometers away from Salzburg and very popular for winter sports.

 Visit the Hohensalzburg Castle